Russ Harvey Consulting - Computer and Internet Services

 Traditionally email clients used the old POP/SMTP protocols which retrieved emails then deleted them on the server.

-Because messages were routinely removed from the server, there were no issues with limits on mail storage.
+Because messages were routinely removed from the server, there were no issues with limits on storage.

 This worked fine on a single computer.
-However, when people added a laptop or smartphone it didn't work so well.
+However, when people added a laptop or smartphone maintaining access for multiple devices was difficult to manage.

-The work-around using POP/SMTP was to have emails available on all devices, but restrict the deletion of emails to one device (usually a computer) with mail retrieval settings configured to leave the mail on the server long enough to enable the other devices to retrieve new messages.
-Sent mail remains only on the device that sent it.
+The work-around for multiple devices or users syncing with POP/SMTP was to have emails available on all devices, but restrict the deletion of emails to one device (usually a desktop or laptop computer) with mail retrieval settings configured to leave the mail on the server long enough to enable the other devices to retrieve any new messages.
+Sent mail was retained and accessible only on the device from which the email was sent.

 IMAP

-Most ISPs have moved to IMAP.
-This allows for mail to be accessed on multiple devices at once, including sent mail for all devices.
-Few ISPs still provide instructions for enabling POP/SMTP access.
+Most ISPs have moved to IMAP and few still provide instructions for enabling POP/SMTP access.

 IMAP has its own issues, including the inability to effectively store large volumes of archived mail except on the server.
 Your account is subject to storage limits and vulnerable to being hacked because all your mail is accessible worldwide 24/7.